mobeen-ali/MSc_SDD_PCOM7E_ePortfolio/Unit_10/faceted_data_reflection.md

-# 🧩 Faceted Data Reflection (Based on Schmitz et al., 2016)
+# Faceted Data Reflection (Based on Schmitz et al., 2016)

-## ❓ Is Faceted Data a Good Approach to Prevent Data Leakage?

-Yes, faceted data can be an effective strategy to mitigate data leakage risks, especially in systems where information must be dynamically filtered based on **security context** (e.g., user role, location, device).
-Instead of creating multiple system versions or complex conditional logic, faceted execution allows a single program to generate **multiple views** of the same data, each tailored to a user's privilege level.

----
+## Applicability of the Faceted Data Model for Preventing Information Leakage

+The faceted data model, as proposed by Schmitz et al. (2016), offers a programmatic mechanism for enforcing dynamic, context-aware data access.
+It enables a single execution context to yield multiple views of the same data, selectively exposed based on the user's security attributes such as role, location, or device integrity.
+This reduces the risk of unintended disclosure without requiring multiple system variants or deeply nested conditional logic.

-## ✅ Advantages
+## Advantages

-- **Security by Design**: Prevents unauthorized access programmatically by default.
+- **Security by Design**: Data disclosure is inherently constrained by the access context, reducing exposure by default.
-- **Separation of Concerns**: Developers can specify high/low confidentiality logic in parallel.
+- **Separation of Concerns**: Confidential and non-confidential logic can be cleanly expressed in parallel, supporting maintainable codebases.
-- **Dynamic Policy Enforcement**: Access control decisions happen during execution based on current user context.
+- **Dynamic Policy Enforcement**: Runtime decisions allow enforcement of contextual access control without static privilege mappings.

----

-## ❌ Disadvantages
+## Disadvantages

-- **Complexity**: Debugging and reasoning about multi-faceted flows can be difficult.
-- **Performance**: Running faceted execution branches may impact speed and memory.
+- **Implementation Complexity**: Reasoning about control and data flow in a multi-faceted context increases cognitive and debugging overhead.
+- **Performance Overhead**: Simultaneous evaluation of multiple execution paths can incur computational and memory penalties.
-- **Tooling Gaps**: Limited Python-native frameworks to support full faceted execution models.
+- **Limited Native Support**: The Python ecosystem lacks mature frameworks to support full-scale faceted execution, requiring manual implementations.

----

-## 💡 Python Implementation Outline
+## Simplified Python-Based Implementation

-While Python lacks full-fledged faceted data engines, a simplified model might look like this:
+Although native faceted execution frameworks are absent in Python, a minimal abstraction can simulate the behaviour:

 ```python
 class FacetedValue: